florentpoujol/stricter-laravel/readme.md

 PHP as a few interfaces that allow collection classes to behave like arrays: mostly [ArrayAccess](https://www.php.net/manual/en/class.arrayaccess.php), [Countable](https://www.php.net/manual/en/class.countable.php) and the iterators.

-Mistaking objects for arrays by using the square brackets on them or passing them to the `count()` function I think leads to code that it confusing.
+Mistaking objects for arrays by using the square brackets on them or passing them to the `count()` function I think leads to code that is confusing.

 Laravel collections are such classes.
 The idea is to just not use these features on what you know is an object, when they provide methods to do the same things.

 Ie: